 About Truckers Against Trafficking

 Modern-day slavery, or human trafficking exists whenever people are bought and sold for forced labor or commercial sex.
 Around the world, there are an estimated 20.9 million slaves today.
 Human trafficking has been reported in all 50 states, and the number of victims in the United States is estimated in the hundreds of thousands.

 While illegal, human trafficking is a booming business.
 Traffickers recruit out of our schools, online, in shopping malls, as well as the streets and other locations.
 A large percentage of the people trafficked are women and children.
 Many of them are used in the sex industry.
 They are the prostituted people on the street and in private homes, and in legitimate businesses such as restaurants, truck stops and motels.
 They need to be identified and rescued.

 You Can Make a Difference

 This is where you come in!
 Truckers Against Trafficking recognizes that members of the trucking industry and individual truckers are invaluable in the fight against this heinous crime.
 As the eyes and ears of our nation's highways, you are in a unique position to make a difference and close loopholes to traffickers who seek to exploit our transportation system for their personal gain.
 This site has been created to inform members of the trucking industry and other travelers of the basic issues involved in human trafficking and a summary of ways you can help.
 We invite you to travel through this website and learn how you can join this worthy cause and save lives.

 Truckers Against Trafficking (TAT) is a 501(c)3 that exists to educate, equip, empower and mobilize members of the trucking and travel plaza industry to combat domestic sex trafficking.

-- Partner with law enforcement to facilitate the investigation of human trafficking.
+- Partner with law enforcement and government agencies to facilitate the investigation of human trafficking.

-- Marshal the resources of the trucking industry to combat this crime.
+- Marshal the resources of our partners to combat this crime.